zng-ui/zng/TODO/_current.md

         - Pan scroll has visual feedback when it can't scroll a direction anymore.
             - Different from no feedback when you can never scroll in a direction.
     - Long press (from mouse too?).
+    - Force press.
+        - Normalized force is 0.5 (for touchscreens without force detection).
+        - This gesture exceeds this force.

 * Implement "Ripple!" visual.
     - Radial background overlay animation fired on every touch or click.